 New Jersey law puts inheritors into different groups, based on their family relationship to the deceased person.

-Class A beneficiaries are exempt from the inheritance tax.
-They includes the deceased person's:
+Class A beneficiaries are exempt from the inheritance tax; they pay no inheritance tax.
+This group includes the deceased person's:

 Class B was deleted when New Jersey law changed.

 Class C beneficiaries pay inheritance tax on amounts over $25,000.
 (The first $25,000 of property inherited by someone in Class C is not taxed.)
 This group includes the deceased person's:

 The rate of tax depends on the amount inherited.
 As mentioned, amounts up to $25,000 are not taxed.
 After that, the rates are as follows:

 Class D includes everyone who doesn't fall into Class A, C, or E. There is no special exemption amount, and the applicable tax rates are:

 Class E beneficiaries are exempt from inheritance tax.
 This group includes the State of New Jersey or any of its political subdivisions for public or charitable purposes, educational institutions, churches, hospitals, public libraries, and most 501(c)(3) charities.